 In Washington, assault crimes are split into four different classes or degrees—assault in the First Degree, Second Degree, Third Degree, and Fourth Degree, depending on the alleged perpetrator’s intent, how the assault was committed, and the results of the assault.

 Under RCW 9A.36.041, assault in the 4th degree, the most commonly charged and least serious assault charge in Washington, is an assault that does not meet the requirements of an assault in the First, Second, or Third degrees.
+Cited verbatim, “a person is guilty of assault in the fourth degree if, under circumstances not amounting to assault in the first, second, or third degree, or custodial assault, he or she assaults another” as defined in RCW 9A.36.041.
 This essentially covers any unwanted touching of another person.

-An assault will also be considered an act of domestic violence when the alleged victim is of the same family or household as the defendant.
+An assault will also be considered an act of domestic violence when the alleged victim is a family or household member or an intimate partner who has been subjected to domestic violence.
 People who would fit this element include:

 - Spouses and former spouses;